Example preset

 How it's calculated

-S-P = Δt = tS - tP Therefore, the epicenter distance D is calculated using the following formula.
+Because S-P = Δt = tS - tP, the epicenter distance D is estimated with the following relation.

 D = Δt / (1/Vs - 1/Vp) = Δt × Vp × Vs / (Vp - Vs)